boltops-tools/lono-docs/_docs/layering/custom.md

 title: Custom Layering
 nav_text: Custom Layering
 category: layering
-order: 5
+order: 7
 ---

-If Lono built-in layering does not work for your needs, you can customize the way Layering is done.
+If Lono built-in layering does not work for your needs, you can customize layering.

-Custom layering is an advanced use-case.
-It is generally recommended to stick to the Lono conventions, which is already quite powerful and others won't have to learn the customization.
+Custom layering is an advanced use case.
+It is generally recommended to stick to the Lono conventions, which is already quite powerful, and others won't have to learn the customization.

 ## Structure